The Illusive Last Generation

-The end-time Prophecy Industry has hoodwinked believers for generations with tales about how they are the last generation and will see Christ’s return.
+The end-time Prophecy Industry has hoodwinked believers for generations with tales about how they are the last generation that will see Christ’s return.
 Popular

-this means a long list of related prophetic events must also occur BEFORE
+Of course, if they are right, this would mean there is a rather long list of related prophetic events must also occur BEFORE

 [Photo by Alexander Schimmeck on Unsplash] |